domonda/api/README.md

 This UUID can be used in the GraphQL document API:
 <https://domonda.github.io/api/doc/schema/document.doc.html>

+### File upload HTTP response status codes

-In case of an error, standard 4xx and 5xx HTTP status code responses will be returned with plaintext error messages in the body.
+In case of errors, standard 4xx and 5xx HTTP status code responses will be returned with plaintext error messages in the body.

+- 200 OK: Upload was successful
+- 400 Bad Request: The request contains invalid data
+- 401 Unauthorized: Invalid API key
+- 402 Payment Required: The client company is not active or was blocked because of missing payments
+- 409 Conflict: A document with the same UUID or file contents already exists
+- 500 Internal Server Error: Something unexpected went wrong

 ### Querying uploaded document data with GraphQL